dijendersaini/CustomerChurn-Scikit/README.md

 2. SVM
 3. Random Forest
 4. XGBoost Classifier
+5. Gaussian Naive Bayes

-All the algorithms have been fit using paramter grid to find the most accurate hyperparameter.
+All the algorithms(expect GNB) have been fit using paramter grid to find the most accurate hyperparameter.